jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Enemies/The Bone King.md

 His rule over Langston comes primarily from gold which he earns through tincture production and leviathan hunting.

 Keeps a zombified Cresnic One Eye as a prisoner on his ship.
-This was the previous the captain of the ship.
+This was the previous the captain of the ship who had a cursed sword that Elhorn now has driven through his body pinning him to the deck of the ship.

 ### Current Activities
 Wants to sell his and The Remants' [[Pieces of The Inevitable]] to [[Alexi Faraday]]